leviathanaxeislit/neurorehab/README.md

 - Make sure the CSV files are not open in other applications
 - Check file permissions to ensure the application can read and write to the data files

-If problems persist, please contact support at bytebuddies@gmail.com with details about your system configuration and the specific issue you're experiencing.
+If problems persist, please contact support with details about your system configuration and the specific issue you're experiencing.

 ## License